Factors affecting the topological Hall effect in strongly correlated layered magnets: spin of the magnetic atoms, polar and azimuthal angle subtended by the spin texture: Theory

 \section{Theory}

-A general schematic of vdW magnets is shown in Fig. \ref{fig:schm-vdw}.
-Usually it consists of two layers, which are rotated compared to each other.
-Due to space dependent exchange interactions different spin structures are generated on the on the upper layer.
-For example the interaction between Fe$_{3}$GeTe$2$ monolayers \cite{meijer_2020_NanoLetters}, the interaction between CrI$_{3}$ FM layer and AFM substrate \cite{akram_2021_NanoLetters,akram_2021_PhysicalReviewB,tong_2018_NanoLetters}.
-We assume electron spin is strongly bounded to the background spin structures, and travels only on the upper layer.
-The leakage of electrons to the substrate is neglected due to very weak binding.
 We will work in the strong correlation regime in which the underlying Hilbert space is modified as the double occupancy is prohibited.
-It results in constrained electrons operators which are now isomorphic to the Hubbard operators \cite{wiegmann_1988_PhysicalReviewLetters}.
+It results in constrained electrons operators which are now isomorphic to the Hubbard operators \cite{wiegmann_1988_SuperconductivityStrongly_PhysRevLett}.
 Those operators appear as a generators of the \emph{su(2|1)} superalgebras.
 As a result charge and spin degrees of freedom can be represented as product of the \emph{SU(2|1)} supergroup.
 This is applicable for particles described by the $S=1/2$, however, for arbitrary spin $S>1/2$ one will use the $su(2)$ algebra.
 In the $SU(2)$ formalism the required theory is constructed under the condition that the background spin field affects the fermion hopping without breaking the global symmetry.
-The $su(2)$ coherent states (CS) have these properties, as the electron hopping factor is affected only due to CS overlap factors \cite{shankar_1990_NuclearPhysicsB,zhang_1990_ReviewsofModernPhysics}.
+The $su(2)$ coherent states (CS) have these properties, as the electron hopping factor is affected only due to CS overlap factors \cite{shankar_1990_HolesQuantum_NuclearPhysicsB,zhang_1990_CoherentStates_RevModPhys}.
 In condensed matter it is analogous to the Peierls phase factor generated in an external magnetic field.
-It is the vector potential generated by the non-collinear chiral spin structures \cite{nagaosaTopologicalPropertiesDynamics2013}.
+It is the vector potential generated by the non-collinear chiral spin textures \cite{nagaosa_2013_TopologicalProperties_NatureNanotech}.
 Physically it can be thought of fictitious magnetic field through a plaquete.
 In field theory it is the same as the emergent artificial gauge field generated by the $U(1)$ local connection one-form of the spin $U(1)$ complex line bundle.
-It provides a covariant (geometric) quantization of a spin \cite{stoneSupersymmetryQuantumMechanics1989}.
+It provides a covariant (geometric) quantization of a spin \cite{stone_1989_SupersymmetryQuantum_NuclearPhysicsB}.
 In this approach the underlying base space appears as a classical spin phase space.
 It is a two sphere $S^{2}$ which can be mapped to a complex projective space $CP^{1}$, endowed with a set of local coordinates $\left( z,\bar{z} \right)$.
 In this case quantum spin is represented as the section $\ket{z}$ of the principle (monopole) line bundle $P \left( CP^{1},U(1) \right)$.
 The local connection of the bundle is $a^{(0)} = i \bra{z}d\ket{z}$; $d$ is the exterior derivative.

 Physically, we start from the lattice Kondo-model: